How to access EODATA using boto3 on CREODIAS

 Browsing EODATA

-Downloading a single file from the EODATA repository
+Downloading a single file from EODATA repository

 Prerequisites